August 28, 2024

 Address Delays in Disability Determination: HCPF is addressing backlogs and issues related to obtaining medical records to make disability determinations.

-- HCPF has launched a new back office team that will assist with entering completed determinations to help address the backlog.
+- HCPF launched a new back office team that assists with entering completed determinations to help address the backlog.

 Paying Providers Timely to Protect Access to Services